 If there is an incident with an animal at an HSC event, that animal will not be welcome at any future HSC events.

 HSC CAMPING INFORMATION

 Welcome to the fun-filled world of HSC campouts!
 We have compiled the following information to give you an idea of what to expect at our campouts.
 We hope you find this information informative and helpful.
-If you have any questions or concerns, please contact the camp host for the particular campout you’re planning to attend or hoping to attend or contact our campout coordinator.
+If you have any questions or concerns, please contact the camp host for the particular campout you’re planning to attend or hoping to attend.

 To stay informed and involved, join the HSC campers Facebook Group here

 Instructions for registration will be provided when registration opens for each individual event.

 Campers who are staying the entire time get priority.

 Specific limitations or options will be provided for each campout, so read that information thoroughly.